 Back to top

-Relief from the levy is available in three specific instances.
+Relief from the levy is available in a number of specific instances.

 Charitable Relief - A charity landowner will benefit from full relief from their portion of the liability where the chargeable development will be used wholly, or mainly, for charitable purposes.
 A charging authority can also choose to offer discretionary relief to a charity landowner where the greater part of the chargeable development will be held as an investment, from which the profits are applied for charitable purposes.
 The charging authority must publish its policy for giving relief in such circumstances.